Thanksgiving Salad with Cinnamon Cider Vinaigrette

 for the maple spiced roasted sweet potatoes:

-• 1 medium sweet potato, peeled & diced into 1/4-inch cubes
+• 1 medium sweet potato, peeled and diced into 1/4-inch cubes

 • 1 tablespoon olive oil